 The second critical component in effective user control on Facebook Connect is users' comprehension of the messages describing the permissions they're asked to approve.
 This is especially important given our findings in Section 2 that all write permissions are grouped together and displayed with a single somewhat-vague message.
-Previous research by Egelman [14] found that 88% of users have a general understanding of Facebook's read permissions dialogues; however, he studied only the read permissions dialogues.
+Previous research by Egelman [9] found that 88% of users have a general understanding of Facebook's read permissions dialogs; however, he studied only the read permissions dialogues.
 To our knowledge this is the first study evaluating comprehension of write permissions.
 Together with read permissions these make a fascinating natural experiment: are users better able to understand granular (but complicated) read permissions, or simpler (but vaguer) write permissions?
 To test this and other aspects of user comprehension, we ultimately conducted three studies:

-- One study tested general comprehension of read and write permissions and compared them to each other (see Section 3.2).5 - 2.
-One study tested how site identity affects interpretation of the write permissions message (see Section 3.3).
+1. One study tested general comprehension of read and write permissions and compares them to each other (see Section 3.2).